-Witness northwest Ohio’s spring migration phenomenon that draws 90,000 visitors to our region each year!
+Witness northwest Ohio’s spring migration phenomenon that draws more than 90,000 visitors to our region each year!

 Northwest Ohio is recognized as one of the best birding areas in North America, especially during spring migration.
 Check out our guide to make the most of your birding adventures!

-You may be surprised to find that birding is one of the top attractions in northwest Ohio.
-Remarkably, tens of thousands of visitors converge on our region each spring from all 50 states, 54 countries and 6 continents.
+You may be surprised to find that birding is one of the top attractions in the Toledo region.
+Remarkably, tens of thousands of visitors converge on northwest Ohio each spring from all 50 states, 54 countries and 6 continents.
 Amazing, right?
 The folks over at Black Swamp Bird Observatory aren’t surprised.
-They knew the natural phenomenon of the spring bird migration could turn the Lake Erie shoreline and beyond into a tourism mecca, so they launched The Biggest Week in American Birding a decade ago and are proud to be celebrating their 10th year May 3-12, 2019, headquartered at Maumee Bay Lodge & Conference Center.
+They knew the natural phenomenon of the spring bird migration could turn the Lake Erie shoreline and beyond into a tourism mecca, so they launched The Biggest Week in American Birding in 2009 and are proud to be celebrating their 14th year May 5-14, 2023, headquartered at Maumee Bay Lodge & Conference Center.

 What is The Biggest Week in American Birding?

 The Biggest Week in American Birding is a 10-day festival in northwest Ohio, where visitors immerse themselves in spring songbird migration and experience some of the best birding North America has to offer.
-The festival has something for the beginner and seasoned birders alike, with bird identification workshops, guided birding trips, birding by canoe, daily walks at the world famous Magee Marsh, American Woodcock field trips, keynote presentations, a Birder’s Marketplace, and evening socials.
+The festival has something for the beginner and seasoned birders alike, with bird identification workshops, guided birding hikes, beginning birder outings, birding by kayak and boat, keynote presentations, a Birder’s Marketplace, and evening socials.
 Please note that the festival events sell out early each year.
-Visit biggestweekinamericanbirding.com for a list of events that are open to the public.
+Visit www.biggestweekinamericanbirding.com for a list of events that are open to the public.

 Warblers...The Star of the Show

-Birders and nature lovers will enjoy viewing the flocks of songbirds and waterfowl during the annual spring migration, but Kimberly Kaufman wants to make it clear what the majority of visitors are here to witness.
-“They come here to see the warblers,” says Kaufman.
-“They are the star of the show.
-That’s why they’ve traveled all this way.”
-Birders gather on the boardwalk at Magee Marsh (one of the birding hot spots) with their binoculars, cameras and checklists to keep a tally of their treasured warbler sightings, hoping to get a glimpse of that elusive warbler yet to make their list.
+Birders and nature lovers will enjoy viewing the flocks of songbirds and waterfowl during the annual spring migration, but the majority of visitors are here to witness the star of the show, the small but mighty warbler.
+Birders travel far and wide to gather on the boardwalk at Magee Marsh (known as the area’s birding epicenter) with their binoculars, cameras and checklists to keep a tally of their treasured warbler sightings, hoping to get a glimpse of that elusive warbler yet to make their list.

 What Makes Northwest Ohio a Birding Mecca?